Abandoned Boats and Fishing Gear

 The auxiliary is the volunteer arm of the U.S. Coast Guard.
 Members support the Coast Guard by conducting safety patrols on local waterways and vessel safety checks for the public, free of charge.
 These volunteers also provide search and rescue assistance, seamanship training, weather training, and public education instruction.
 U.S. Coast Guard Auxiliary District 13 serves Washington, Oregon, Idaho, and Montana.

-U.S. Power Squadron
+U.S. Power Squadrons

 The U.S. Power Squadron is a nonprofit, educational organization that is committed to making boating safer and more enjoyable.
 Squadron members teach classes in seamanship, navigation, engine maintenance, weather, sail, and marine electronics.
 Find the district serving your area.